- main page

 A cross-cultural service project has long been a highlight of our Patagonia courses.
 This course takes it to the next level.
 Our service projects are ever changing: building fences, painting homes, harvesting fruit and building structures are some of the projects we have done in the past.
 No matter what project you work on, the ethic of service is in everything that we do: helping people while expecting nothing in return for our labor.
 There is much to learn from the local populations' strong cultural traditions of a simple lifestyle, emphasis on family, close ties to the earth and the natural reward of working with your hands.

 Intercept is a special program for Outward Bound.
-It is designed to serve teens and their families by helping them address behaviors such as unhealthy risk-taking, low motivation, defiance or poor school performance.
-Courses are presented as metaphors for the transition from childhood to adulthood and designed to help teens connect their desire for more freedom with the reality that they must take on additional responsibility.
-Throughout this 28-day canoeing course students will be introduced to the joys and challenges of expeditionary travel, camp craft and group dynamics while traveling on the unique river systems of central Florida that head out to the Intercostal Waterway on the Atlantic Ocean.
+It is designed to serve young adults age 18-22 and their families by helping them address behaviors such as unhealthy risk-taking, low motivation, defiance or poor school performance.
+Courses are presented as metaphors for the transition to adulthood and designed to help young adults connect their desire for more freedom with the reality that they must take on additional responsibility.

 Course Length: 28 days